brf2010/citrix-webshell-alert/README.md

 `crontab -e `

+this will drop you into a `vi` editor, so you should know how to use that

-add the following line, updating the <SPLUNK_SERVER> and <HEC_TOKEN> to values that make sense for your environment.
+add the following line, updating the <SPLUNK_SERVER> and <HEC_TOKEN> to values that make sense for your environment:

 `*/10       *       *       *       *       sh /var/nsinstall/webshell_alert.sh 'https://<SPLUNK_SEVER>:8088/services/collector/event' '<HEC_TOKEN>' 2>&1 > /tmp/script_output.txt`